ishanc312/othelloOnline/README.md

 }
 ```
-Here are all the server-side event listeners and emitters.
+Above are all the server-side event listeners and emitters that allow for bidirectional communication with clients in the game room.
 - On `'playerClickCell'`, the server tells the client to play that position, and if the move is legal, the client emits 'passTurn', 'alterScoreFlag', and 'alterStylesFlag'.
 - On `'alterScoreFlag'` and `'alterStylesFlag'`, the server emits `'alterScore'` and `'alterStyles'` to all clients in the room, updating the physical scoreboard and board, alongside the javascript variables associated with each, on their end.
 - On `'passTurn'`, the server tells the client (who just played a position) to `'awaitTurn'`, disabling their ability to click the board.
 The server then tells the other client it is `'yourTurn'`, re-enabling their ability to click the board.